suchanek/proteusPy/paper/paper.md

 PDB_SS = Load_PDB_SS(verbose=False, subset=False)
 ss_list = DisulfideList([], 'tmp')

 # Return the minimum and maximum energy structures.
-We ignore tha maximum in this case.
+We ignore the maximum in this case.
 ssmin_enrg, _ = PDB_SS.SSList.minmax_energy

 # Make an empty list and find the nearest neighbors within 10 degrees avg RMS in